SavithaSkr/Nostra/README.md

 **HTML:** For structuring the content on the web pages.
 **CSS:** For styling the web pages and making them responsive.
 **JavaScript:** For interactivity and dynamic content.

+**Contributing**
+Contributions are welcome!
+If you have any suggestions or improvements, please submit a pull request or open an issue.****